tomer-yechiel/pino-sentry-transport/README.md

       tags: ['id'], // sentry tags to add to the event, uses lodash.get to get the value from the log record
       context: ['hostname'] // sentry context to add to the event, uses lodash.get to get the value from the log record,
       minLevel: 40, // which level to send to sentry
-    }
+      skipSentryInit: false // default false - assuming the init is called by the caller }
   },
 });